 When are Baptisms Celebrated?

 The Celebration of Baptism is normally conducted five or six times a year at HNOM.
 When scheduled, Baptisms are preformed during or after the 10:30am Mass.
+The next Celebration of Baptism is scheduled for October 7, 2018.

 For more information or to register, please contact the Parish Office.